JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 ### Use-site variance: Type projections

-It is very convenient to declare a type parameter T as *out* and have no trouble with subtyping on the use site.
-Yes, it is, when the class in question **can** actually be restricted to only return `T`'s, but what if it can't?
+It is very convenient to declare a type parameter T as *out* and avoid trouble with subtyping on the use site, but some classes **can't** actually be restricted to only return `T`'s!
 A good example of this is Array:

 ``` kotlin